-Sixth phase: In the second coding process, the document was coded again using the detailed category system containing the newly constructed codes and subcodes, as portrayed in Figure 2.
+Sixth phase: In the second coding process, the document was coded again using the detailed category system containing the newly constructed codes and subcodes (see Appendix B).
 This phase required the study to analyse the document all over again systematically.
 The quotations within each code were coded again and assigned to the recently defined subcodes-the subcodes' definitions in the comment aided in determining the coding of the right subcodes to quotations.
 Once completed, the last phase was the presentation of findings.